-The Company has not set-off financial instruments as of December 31, 2019 and 2018 and does not have relevant offsetting arrangements except as disclosed in Note 12.2.
+The Company has not set-off financial instruments as of December 31, 2020 and 2019 and does not have relevant offsetting arrangements except as disclosed in Note 12.2.
 Currently, financial assets and financial liabilities are settled on a gross basis; however, each party to the financial instrument (particularly related parties) will have the option to settle all such amounts on a net basis in the event of default of the other party through approval by both parties' BOD and stockholders.

-As such, the Company's outstanding advances to and receivables from related parties, gross of allowance for impairment amounting to P21,474,369 as at December 31, 2018 can be potentially offset by the amount of outstanding advances from related parties amounting to P11,608,805 as at December 31, 2018 (see Note 12.2).
-However, there are no outstanding advances from related parties as at December 31, 2019 that can be set-off against the outstanding advances to and receivables from related parties, gross of allowance for impairment amounting to P57,716,586 as at December 31, 2019.
+There are no outstanding advances from related parties as at December 31, 2020 and 2019 that can be set-off against the outstanding advances to and receivables from related parties, gross of allowance for impairment amounting to P52,987,094 and P57,716,586 as at December 31, 2020 and 2019, respectively.